vortex-es/vortex-es.github.io/_posts/2014-10-01-vortex-forecast-tomorrow-s-technology-today.md

 published: true
 ---

-## Check Vortex FORECAST accuracy.
-Online.
+## Check FORECAST accuracy, online.

 Only a few months after its release, Vortex [FORECAST](http://www.vortexfdc.com/solutions/forecast.html) is already forecasting more than 1000 MW in 15 countries.
 High accuracy, attractive prices, customizable delivery channels and flexible input requirements are just some of the factors behind this success.